 Our team of experienced coaches and alumni work tirelessly to provide top-notch resources, including monthly briefs, free video analyses, and insightful articles.
 Join us and explore how debate can shape your future!

-Prepping for the March topic in Public Forum?
-Here's an in-depth, high-level topic analysis from our writers about the AI morality LD topic!
-Resolved: The development of Artificial General Intelligence is immoral.
+Prepping for the Sep/Oct topic in Lincoln-Douglas?
+Here's an in-depth, high-level topic analysis from our writers about the Plea Bargaining LD topic!
+Resolved: In the United States criminal justice system, plea bargaining is just.

 Flexbooks are the best way for students to learn how to debate!
 Guided tutorials and 125+ interactive activities make these comprehensive books perfect for classes or after-school teams.

 Here are our recent files for Public Forum and Lincoln-Douglas Debate.
-All briefs we've published over 12+ years are available in the Archive.
+All briefs we've published over 13+ years are available in the Archive.